-It’s no surprise given the constant drive for green and renewable energy.
-The imminent tsunami of data following rampant digital transformation and the rise of IoT is expected to rapidly increase the demand for data centres, and consequently, power.
+It's no surprise given the constant drive for green and renewable energy.
+The imminent tsunami of data following rampant digital transformation and the rise of IoT is expected to rapidly increase the demand for data centers, and consequently, power.

 ‘The Evolution of Wind Power' is the result of a cooperation between The Global Wind Energy Council (GWEC) and renewable energy software company Greenbyte.
 The duo created an interactive map that reveals the cumulative installed capacity per country, continent, and the world between 1981-2018.